vt5491/generator-webvr-decorator/README.md

 We will use the default name for the keyboard handling directive (canvasKeys.js)

 Note: Enter names as camelCase.
-Angular has very picky requirements regarding names, as it uses extensive "name-mangling" conventions to identify resources.
+Angular has very prickly requirements regarding names, as it uses extensive "name-mangling" conventions to identify resources.

 So select the artifacts by using the arrow-keys to go down the list and press the *space bar* on the items you wish to select: